 The Bureau of Labor Statistics and the Bureau of Economic analysis have been compiling economic data for decades, and whenever possible we took the data directly from their websites.
 For data on the national debt, our source is the St. Louis Federal Reserve.
 The data we used measures economic growth since World War II, although data from the depression have also been included when possible.
 (Source websites are available on each graph.)

 In general, the data is presented chronologically based on presidential terms.
 There are two reasons for this.
 First, there is a lot of variation in numbers from quarter to quarter and month to month, but most policy changes operate on longer economic horizons than that—a bad month generally affects only short-term investors, but two bad years makes most people question their economic security.
 A four-year term will give a pretty good indication of the soundness of a policy and certainly averages out most of the short term fluctuations that occur in any economy.

-Second, there is perhaps no single person who receives more popular credit (good and bad) for the economy than the President of the United States.
-Thus, “Reaganomics”, the “Carter Inflation”, the “Bush Tax Cuts”, and so on.
-This is not completely unreasonable, since the president has much more power than anyone else, and probably more even than the entire legislative branch, to set economic policy and priorities.
+Second, there is perhaps no single person who receives more popular credit (good and bad) for how our economy performs than the President of the United States.
+Thus we often hear of “Reaganomics”, the “Carter Inflation”, the “Bush Tax Cuts”, and so on.
+This is not completely unreasonable since the president has much more power than anyone else, and probably more even than the entire legislative branch to set economic policy and priorities.
 So this method of presenting data allows us to ask whether the president really is in control of the economic outcome, and if so, how.